TrackerLounge/TrackingAndComptureVision/README.md

 Using GIMP, I attempted edge detection on these colorized images.

 This approach produced better results than raw images but is not fool-proof.

 It is critical to level the model before colorization.
 If the ground before the track was made, had a natural bulge, dip or grade, calculating the average ground-level elevation compared to the track can be easily thrown off.

+Using this approach could result in edges of interest in an area that may or may not be attached together contiguously.
+For example, a high healed shoe would have a distinct heal area and a distinct toe area.
+Post processing would need to link these two areas together.
+Another situation would be were only part of a distinct area has a strong edge and the other part has such a slight gradient as to be undetected.
+For example the tail of the heal may be very clear, but the front edge of the heal may meld seamlessly into the arch area.

+This type of approach produced better edge detection than raw images and may fit into an track edge detection workflow but it is not a complete robust solution in and of itself.

 Original Track (foot print) with Pressure Release formation
 <img src='/files/trackTo3DScan.jpg' width=800>